Sara Thompson FdSc MBACP (Accred) Counsellor Hartley Wintney, Finchampstead

 I aim to respond to client enquiries as soon as possible, normally within 24 hours.

-I am available Monday to Friday, day and evening appointments.
+I am available Monday to Thursday.
+Please enquire about evening appointments.